MoMousa-22/Toku_App/README.md

 ### A small and simple app to only practice on different types of assets

-🎯 A Flutter application developed to explore and demonstrate handling multiple types of assets, with a special focus on integrating audio playback. along with displaying local images and text content across multiple pages.
+🎯 A Flutter application developed to explore and demonstrate handling multiple types of assets.

+with a special focus on integrating audio playback.

+along with displaying local images and text content across multiple pages.